Information Design and Full Implementation in Nonatomic Games

-If in each state the basic game admits a potential that is only weakly convex, full implementation of a given outcome is usually not feasible via information design.
-Yet, we show that if the potential is weakly convex, then for every \ac{BCWE} with finite support and rational flows, there exists a direct information structure such that the expected social cost is the same as the \ac{BCWE} expected social cost regardless of the \ac{BWE} (\cref{thm:fullBI2}).
-In particular, the expected cost of the social cost-minimizing \ac{BCWE} can be fully implemented.
+If in each state the basic game admits a potential that is just weakly concave, full implementation of a given outcome may not be achieved, yet we get \emph{full payoff implementation}.
+We show that for every \ac{BCWE} with finite support and rational flows, there exists a direct information structure such that expected total payoff is the same as the \ac{BCWE} expected total payoff regardless of the \ac{BWE} (\cref{thm:fullBI2}).
+In particular, the expected payoff of the total payoff-maximizing \ac{BCWE} can be fully implemented.

 Similarly, approximate partial and full implementation results apply for all \ac{BCWE}, including those with infinite support and irrational flows.
 Specifically, for every \ac{BCWE} and for every $\varepsilon > 0$, an outcome that is arbitrarily close to that \ac{BCWE} can be implemented (partially or fully) as a \acdef{BWepsE}.